 The apes violently attack the human colony, and their mind power is no match for the "primitives".
 Taylor (Heston) is found from the prison and he gets some screen time.
 Nova dies, Brent dies, Taylor dies, Ursus dies, Zaius dies, everyone dies.
 The film ends up with a nuclear explosion that destroys the entire Earth, Taylor pushing the final trigger.
 Not sure why, he seemed rather anti-nuke in the first film.

-This ending, trying to rival the first film, might look it could put a stopper to a potential sequels.
+This ending, trying to rival the first film, might look it could put a stopper to any potential sequels.
 But it didn't prevent three more films from appearing.

 Beneath the Planet of the Apes was directed by Ted Post, whose better work includes Hang 'em High.
 It made me appreciate how these films might be a result of having an already existing infrastructure and know-how to make westerns: horse riding action scenes, guns, stunts, fist-fights, established film locations for arid desert scenes.
 The next film isn't a pseudo-western, though.